tokahuke/yaque/readme.md

 2. the position indicated in the metadata file.

-Depending on your usecase, this might be information enough so that not all hope is lost.
+Depending on your use case, this might be information enough so that not all hope is lost.
 However, this is all you will get.

 If you really want to err on the safer side, you may use `Sender::save` and `Receiver::save` to periodically back the queue state up.
 Just choose you favorite timer implementation and set a simple periodical task up every hundreds of milliseconds.
-However, be warned that this is only a _mitigation_ of consistenciy problems, not a solution.
+However, be warned that this is only a _mitigation_ of consistency problems, not a solution.

 ## Known issues and next steps